dothiv/transactional-emails/click4life-click-counter-configuration-text-en.md

 {% raw %}
 Hello {{ firstname }},

 Thank you for configuring the click-counter!
-You are only a tiny little step away from joining the .hiv micro-donation.
+You are only a tiny little step away from joining the .hiv micro-donation program.

 {% if forward %}
-There are two different ways to make sure that the click-counter works at your domain <strong>{{ domainName }}</strong> and your visitor is forwarded to {{ forward }}:
+There are two different ways to make sure that the click-counter works at your domain <strong>{{ domainName }}</strong> and your visitors are forwarded to {{ forward }}:

 \#\# 1) A new webspace for {{ domainName }}